ali-hirani/proj-toolkit/README.md

 1. **git add -A**
 ..* Add to index all files
-Does the 2 below operations at once,
-..*	**git add .**
-..* add to index only files created/modified and not those deleted ..* **git add -u**
-..* add to index only files deleted/modified and not those created

 2. **git commit -m "message"**
 ..* stamps a commit in the repo log

 3. **git push**
 ..* pushes changes to cloud repo

+Extra Notes:

+Does the 2 below operations at once,
+1. **git add .**
+..* add to index only files created/modified and not those deleted

+2. **git add -u**
+..* add to index only files deleted/modified and not those created